omvatten/qdiv/docs/_build/html/_sources/Load and print files.rst.txt

 *path* is the path to the directory holding the printed files.

-*savename* is the name used for the printed files, *sep* is the separator to be used in the printed count table and meta data files (',' or ';' or '\\t').
+*savename* is the name used for the printed files

+*sep* is the separator to be used in the printed count table and meta data files (',' or ';' or '\\t').

 Example